 This is the fifth stage of my challenge to walk from Land’s End to John O’Groats, wild camping all the way.
-You can read my account of the journey from the start here.
-My rough route plan and gear list is here.
 This stage is from Cheddar to Monmouth.

 Day 16: Monday 4th March 2019

 I woke this morning to no wind, and a LOT of condensation.
 It had been very windy in the night, but I was well protected in the bottom of a valley.
 I got going at first light (about 6am), passing the obligatory dog walkers and runners – all female, and not particularly friendly.

 It was quite a nice walk to Winford, through fields, green lanes and quiet roads.
 I stopped for lunch in Winford and went for the full three courses as I’d had no breakfast to speak of.
 I was also a bit worried about my timing to get to Bristol, as I needed to find a large supermarket that stocks meths for my stove.
 The lack of hot drinks is difficult at the moment, and I nearly picked up pot noodles before I realised that I can’t heat the water for them.

 From Winford it was a short walk to Bristol.

 The priority was finding some meths.
 I eventually found a Sainsbury’s and used the loo, but no meths, so I didn’t shop there.
 Walking further on, I found a Toolstation which I luckily hold an account for.
 I got 500ml of meths for £3 but no shopping!
 This left me with three coffees.

 I’m not seriously worried though, as I keep having trouble finding water to filter.
 There were no streams over the Mendips and very little lower down.
 I am considering buying some, but at least I have just enough for a coffee tonight, combined with a bar of chocolate for my tea.